EvilPort2/Face-Recognition/README.md

 6. In the faces directory you will see some subfolders named as '0', '1', '2' etc. These numbers represent the face_id.
 Inside each folder you will see 300 images of the person taken from the webcam.
 7. You can add your own images that are taken from your phone or any other device inside the new_faces/&lt;face_id&gt; depending on your face_id.

-### Storing 128 facial measurements or aka embeddings in a csv file
+### Storing 128 facial measurements aka embeddings in a csv file

 1. Run the store_facial_features.py file